bkvarda/apvipr/readme.txt

 ViPR Custom Resource Provider for Azure Pack

-Exploring the plausability of integrating ViPR with and creating a custom resource for Windows Azure Pack (WAP)
+Exploring the plausibility of integrating ViPR with and creating a custom resource for Windows Azure Pack (WAP)